imalikov/pine_script_docs/source/concepts/Libraries.rst

   it is preferable to keep its default value because the ``title`` argument is used to reference imported libraries in the `import <https://www.tradingview.com/pine-script-reference/v5/#op_import>`__ statement.
   It makes life easier for library users when your publication's title matches the actual name of the library.
-- A default description is built from the compiler directives we used in our library.
+- A default description is built from the :ref:`compiler annotations <PageScriptStructure_CompilerAnnotations>` we used in our library.
   We will publish the library wihout retouching it.
 - We chose to publish our library publicly, so it will be visible to all TradingViewers.
 - We do not have the possibility of selecting a visibility type other than "Open" because libraries are always open-source.
 - The list of categories for libraries is different than for indicators and strategies.
 We have selected the "Statistics and Metrics" category.